About Our Community

 Every morning, our Life Engagement Director joins residents in the dining room and starts the day with “Sign News,” letting everyone know all of the different options on the day’s schedule.
 After breakfast, many residents join our daily exercise group, which can include chair dancing to musical vibrations, yoga, walking and balloon volleyball.
 Residents enjoy bingo, gardening, horseracing, Wii bowling – and real bowling tournaments at a nearby bowling alley.
 Every week, we have a volunteer from the outside join us to lead all kinds of craft activities, including beading, knitting, painting, making cards and holiday decorations for their apartments – even woodworking.
 For the health and wellbeing of our residents, we strive to create a structured environment that offers a wide range of activities and socialization.

-As members of the Deaf community, Chestnut Lane hosts monthly events for the Northwest Deaf Club, enabling the Deaf community to come together and enjoy various outings and gatherings that promote the Deaf culture.
+As members of the Deaf community, Brookdale Chestnut Lane Gresham hosts monthly events for the Northwest Deaf Club, enabling the Deaf community to come together and enjoy various outings and gatherings that promote the Deaf culture.
 Because deafness can limit access to many everyday things that most of us take for granted, our events attract deaf people and their loved ones from all over the greater Portland and Vancouver, WA areas.

 Partnering with the Local Community

-Chestnut Lane is a pet-friendly community, where small dogs and cats, rabbits, hamsters, birds and service animals are all part of our family.
+Brookdale Chestnut Lane Gresham is a pet-friendly community, where small dogs and cats, rabbits, hamsters, birds and service animals are all part of our family.
 Because most of our residents are on Medicaid, it’s not always easy for them to afford routine pet care.
 Thankfully, one of the veterinarians in the area started “Project Chestnut,” providing free vaccinations, spays and neuters for our animals.

-Chestnut Lane takes great pride in preparing fresh home-cooked meals made from scratch.
+Brookdale Chestnut Lane Gresham takes great pride in preparing fresh home-cooked meals made from scratch.
 Each meal offers two entrée choices, vegetables or salad, and of course, we never forget dessert!
 Our chefs, who know sign language, and take the time to learn tastes and preferences of each resident, work hard to make sure we offer a combination of down-home comfort food and gourmet offerings.
 From pot roast and homemade soups, to beautiful fruit trays, chef salads and Chicken Cordon Blue, our meals are always nutritious – and delicious!
 For all meals, residents are waited on, restaurant style, so that they can enjoy conversation with each other.
 We can also accommodate special diets, including carb-controlled, low salt (table salt is always available), low fat and low cholesterol.
 And every morning, we all gather in the lobby, where snacks, such as coffee cake and donuts, are served while residents chat and visit one another.
 In the afternoon, there’s always fresh popcorn available in our lobby.

 Learn more about Brookdale’ continuing care retirement communities here.